 Not every state’s cooperative extension includes forestry, much less agroforestry.
 Fortunately for the southeast, NTFP is a topic of expertise at University of Kentucky Cooperative Extension.
 Publications that outline best practices for locating wild ginseng and for cultivating wild-simulated ginseng, for example, have been provided to the public since the 1980s and updated every few years.
 Another helpful example is a shiitake production workbook.
 These and more can be found on its publications page.

 Conservation of forests is not simply about saving the trees.
 It takes a cultural shift to value the community of diverse and dynamic plants, animals, minerals and landforms, not to mention the unquantifiable experience of just being in a forest.
-Likewise, it is important to connect with a living community of forest gardeners to learn and share techniques and resources.
+Likewise, it is important to connect with a living community of forest gardeners to learn and share techniques and resources for gathering products.
 If you are fortunate enough to have access to woodlands and choose to explore products other than lumber, you could have a lucrative and thriving partnership with nature for many years to come.